Cardinals' Interested in Aaron Rodgers and/or Brendan Sorsby?

 On another envious note:

-Here's how a downtrodden team rebuild its defense:
+Here's how a downtrodden team rebuilds its defense:

 Texans' Home-Grown Starters: